Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

 It is the opposite of Bikram and Iyengar, for example.

 Restorative yoga can positively affect our health and well-being in many ways.
-Here are 10 key benefits of restorative yoga.
+The benefits can affect our physical and emotional health.
+Here are ten key benefits of Restorative yoga:

 The long holds and passive style of stretching help you release tension in various body parts, such as the back and hips.
 Moreover, as restorative yoga allows your mind to relax fully, this yoga practice is also perfect for relieving headaches and mental tension.